boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 ```

-Believe it or not it will not match anything as elastic is looking for a single field that has both terms in it.
-To get around this you can create an aggregated field which contains everything you want to search across and then search against that.
+Believe it or not it will not match anything as Elastic is looking for a single field that has both terms of keanu and canada in it.
+To get around this you have two options.
+The first is to educate your users and the second is to modify elastic and how it indexes.

+If you educate your users to put AND in between the terms that will resolve the issue.
+This is something you can put into your "magic" on top of the search however, it means you need to parse the users queries which can be problematic.

+To modify elastic you can create an aggregated field which contains everything you want to search across and then search against that.
 You need to define the aggregated field when defining mappings.
 As such in order to make the above search work drop the index, and create the mapping like below.
 Then add the document back to the index.

+The below has a special field which I called `_everything` but could be whatever name you want which contains the concaternation of the fields specified above it.

 ```
 {